feirik/PyModbusDevices/README.md

 This project contains a basic Python implementation of these parts:
 * Modbus TCP Client
-* Modbus TCP Server simulating a voltage regulator.
+* Modbus TCP Server simulating a voltage regulator

 The Client implementation serves as a Python implementation to the Perl script mbtget, enabling users to connect to a Modbus server and perform various read and write operations.
 The Server component simulates a Modbus voltage regulator for testing and understanding simple Modbus commands.